 Our response to complaints in closed State Forests

 NSW State Forests are sometimes lawfully closed for a range of reasons, especially safety concerns.
 EPA officers may enter closed forests to carry out regulatory actions.

 More than 40% of the coastal and tablelands native State Forests in NSW were burnt in the 2019-20 bushfires.

 Find out about our precautionary approach to forestry in bushfire-affected forests.

 Read our koala habitat and occupancy mapping and threatened ecological communities mapping research

 Private native forestry (PNF) is the management of native vegetation on private property for sustainable logging and timber production.

-Native forestry operations on public land are mostly undertaken in NSW state forests and include timber harvesting and thinning, constructing access roads, burning, grazing and other associated activities.
+Native forestry on public land is mostly in state forests, and includes timber harvesting and thinning, constructing access roads, burning, grazing, and other activities.